aurelia/aurelia/docs/user-docs/app-basics/routing.md

 {% endtab %}
 {% endtabs %}

 In this example, we are not telling the router the name of our parameters.
 By default, the router will pass an object keyed by index (starting at 0) for unnamed parameters.
-To access the value being passed to our test component, we would reference it using `parameters['0']` which would contain `1` as the value.
+To access the value being given to our test component, we would reference it using `parameters['0']` which would contain `1` as the value.

 ### Inline Named Route Parameters